 This is an easy recipe for making sugar cookies with goldenberry jam, also known as cape gooseberries or Peruvian ground cherries.
 These cookies are crispy on the outside, soft in the middle.
 So easy – no mixer, just stir the ingredients together in a bowl.
 Perfect every time.

-This recipe changes the game — top-tier, brand named ingredients, pro-chef hacks, and planet-loving choices that make every bite effortless and amazing.
-This cookie recipe also includes a gluten-free version, with a simple change and easy-to-find ingredients.
+This recipe is a game changer — an easy, foolproof method, using top quality, brand named ingredients, and planet-loving choices that make every bite effortless and amazing.

 The ingredients in this recipe reflect a commitment to sustainability and thoughtful sourcing.
 The butter comes from organic dairies focused on long-term land stewardship, the flour is grown using sustainable agricultural practices, and the sugar is harvested responsibly without expanding into rainforest ecosystems.
 Even the goldenberry jam supports growers by providing a second use for fruit harvested in abundance.